Illinois Attorney General

-The Illinois Attorney General is the highest legal officer of the state of Illinois in the United States.
+The Illinois attorney general is the highest legal officer of the state of Illinois in the United States.
 Originally an appointed office, it is now an office filled by statewide election.
-Based in Chicago and Springfield, Illinois, the attorney general is responsible for providing legal counsel for the various state agencies including the Governor of Illinois and Illinois General Assembly, and conducting all legal affairs pertaining to the state.
+Based in Chicago and Springfield, the attorney general is responsible for providing legal counsel for the various state agencies, including the governor of Illinois and Illinois General Assembly, as well as conducting all legal affairs pertaining to the state.

-The office of the Illinois Attorney General was established on December 3, 1818, based on guidelines adopted by a state constitutional convention.
-The attorney general is second (behind the Lieutenant Governor) in the line of succession to the office of Governor of Illinois.
+The office of Illinois Attorney General was established on December 3, 1818, based on guidelines adopted by a state constitutional convention.
+The attorney general is second (behind the lieutenant governor) in the line of succession to the office of Governor of Illinois.
 The first person to fulfill the duties of the office was Daniel Pope Cook who only served eleven days, and was later elected to the United States Congress.
 Cook County was named in his honor.

 The current holder of the office is Kwame Raoul.

 Role

 Under the Constitution of Illinois, the attorney general is the state's chief legal officer, and has the powers and duties prescribed by law.
 The attorney general's duties include advocating for the people of Illinois, working with the General Assembly to push for new legislation, and litigating to ensure that state laws are followed.
-The state's attorney general Act specifies several duties, including:
+The state's Attorney General Act specifies several duties, including: